 You may bring witnesses to court and the same kind of proof you took to the first hearing.
-If you want the inspector to go to court, and more than 60 days have gone by since the first hearing, ask the clerk for a new subpoena.
+If you want the inspector to go to court and more than 60 days have passed since the first hearing, ask the clerk for a new subpoena.

 What happens to the rent money that I paid to the court?

 When the repairs are done and the lawsuit is over, the judge decides who gets the money.
 You can also make an agreement with your landlord about who gets the money.
-Make sure it’s in writing and give a copy to the court.
+Make sure it is in writing and give a copy to the court.

 If the judge is making the decision, tell the judge why you think you should get the rent money back.

-- give you all or part of the rent money or
+- to give you all or part of the rent money, or

-- give the landlord all or part of the rent money you paid.
+- to give the landlord part or all of the rent money you paid.

-Do not pay late!
-Pay your rent money within 9 days of the due date.
+Do not pay late.
+Pay your rent within 9 days of the due date.

 If your landlord tries to evict you after you start your case, you will have a good defense against eviction.
-See our booklet on Eviction.
+See our article on Eviction.